Results That Speak

 Does AI content rank well?

 AI-generated content can rank — but only if it provides actual value.
-Google cares about helpfulness, not who wrote it.
+Google's official guidance (Feb 2023) says they reward helpful content regardless of how it's produced.
 The secret sauce is human expertise guiding AI output, plus editing and adding real insights that AI can't fake.

 What's the one SEO thing I should do first?

 Make sure your site actually works.
-Speed, mobile-friendliness, clear navigation — if the basics are broken, nothing else matters.
+Google's PageSpeed Insights measures Core Web Vitals — LCP under 2.5s, INP under 200ms, CLS under 0.1.
+If the basics are broken, nothing else matters.
 After that, figure out what your audience actually searches for and create content that answers that.

 How often should I publish content for SEO?